-1. Engagement: This first step seeks to achieve “Brand awareness”, that is, to publicize the brand.
-Currently, this is achieved almost exclusively online through social networks.
-(Facebook-Twitter-You tube-LinkedIn).
+1. Engagement: This step seeks to achieve “Brand awareness”, that is, to publicize the brand.
+Nowadays, this is accomplished almost exclusively through social networks.
+(Facebook, Twitter, Youtube, Instagram, Spotify, Pinterest, LinkedIn, among others).
 The goal is to reach a large number of people and start attracting potential customers from the masses.

-2. Education: The discovery stage that started with engagement, continues with educating customers about our brand.
-This includes identifying consumers’ problems and providing insight to help solve them.
+2. Education: The discovery phase that started with engagement continues with educating customers about our brand.
+It is vital to identify consumers’ problems to provide them solutions.

-4. Evaluation: At this time a solution to the problem must be presented.
-The consumer at this stage is in search of the product that represents the best solution (better benefits – price difference).
+4. Evaluation: Now, a solution to the problem must be presented.
+The consumer at this stage is searching for the product that represents the best solution (better benefits – price difference).

 6. Purchase: This phase is where potential customers become consumers.
-The purchase stage is all about the sale; you must give support by assisting the consumer, providing them with all the information they need.
+The key here is to assist your consumer, providing them with all the information needed.

 8. Retention: Getting a potential client to become a customer is quite an achievement.
 However, we must focus on keeping them as satisfied consumers.

-9. Expansion: Ideally, customers should not only be satisfied with their original purchases but also become repeat consumers.
-Marketing campaigns should be built around upselling customers higher-end products and cross-selling them complimentary products.
+9. Expansion: Ideally, customers should be satisfied with their original purchases and become repeat consumers.
+Marketing campaigns should be built around upselling customers’ higher-end products and cross-selling them complimentary products.

-When we talk about Marketing Funnel, we do not refer to a rigid model that applies to every case scenario.
-It’s up to marketing teams to understand their industry, products and target audiences — and then create the digital marketing strategy and funnel that best meets their needs in reaching their potential new customers.
+When talking about Marketing Funnel, we do not refer to a rigid model that applies to every case scenario.
+It is up to marketing teams to understand their industry, products, and target audiences — and then create the digital marketing strategy and funnel that best meets their needs in reaching potential new customers.